mumayank/airqr/README.md

         .
         .
         airQr = AirQr()
-        airQr?.let {
-                it.onCreate(
+        airQr?.onCreate(
                 appCompatActivity = this@MainActivity,
                 previewView = previewView,
                 isFlashHardwareDetected = { isDetected ->
                     // do something
                 },
                 onFlashStateChanged = {
                     // do something
                 },
                 onDetection = { string ->
-                        // do something, return true if this is the QR code you wanted, else return false to continue scanning
+                    // do something, return true if this is the QR code you wanted, else return false to continue scanning },
-                    },
                 onError = { errorString ->
                     // can ignore as this does not stop the lib from analyzing the next frame },
                 onPermissionsNotGranted = {
                     // do something
                 },
                 onException = {
                     // cannot proceed due to camera/ google ML issue.
 Do something }
             )
         }
     }

     override fun onRequestPermissionsResult(